 Now Dehaene himself is actually a materialist.
 So how does he reconcile the dilemma?
 How does he explain how a mathematician perceives arithmetic?
 Of course, he insists that we not even ask questions such as, “What exactly are we perceiving?
 What are numbers?”
 Instead, he concludes that we must simply take our perception of such things for granted.

 Ironically, any 5-year-old has an intimate understanding of those very numbers that the brightest logicians struggle to define.
 No need for a formal definition: We know intuitively what integers are…If I insist so strongly on this point, it is because of its important implications for education in mathematics.
 If educational psychologists had paid enough attention to the primacy of intuition over formal axioms in the human mind, a breakdown without precedent in the history of mathematics might have been avoided.
 I am referring to the infamous episode of “modern mathematics,” which has left scars in the minds of many schoolchildren in France, as well as in many other countries.[viii]

 Now the reason he insists that we not ask the question is pedagogical: it will torture students to delve into such deep philosophical matters.
 But we should note that even though he was not writing a textbook—so there was no danger of torturing students—he still didn’t want to talk about it.

 More recently Dehaene argued that it is information itself that actually becomes conscious.
-Since he has already taken our perception of information—like a fish taking water for granted—so it was easy from there to simply take all of consciousness for granted even as he insists that we are our brains.
+Since he has already taken our perception of information for granted—like a fish taking water for granted—it was easy from there for him to simply take all of consciousness for granted even as he insists that we are our brains.